Vaccine advice for parents and carers

 You will have seen in the media that the Government plans to rollout vaccines for Covid-19 to priority groups before offering a vaccine to the rest of the UK public.
 The priority groups were first outlined by the Joint Committee on Vaccination and Immunisation (JCVI), and can be found on page eight of this document >>

 We have received reports that there is some confusion about where parents, carers, and children with complex needs fit into these priority groups.
-Different areas of the UK seemingly have different interpretations of who should be vaccinated first.
 We call on the Government to clarify when exactly seriously ill children and the people who look after them can expect to receive a vaccine.

 Below is a summary of which prioritisation level parents, carers and children fall under.

-We have had reports from parents that some local authorities and GPs are not allowing parents to fall under any priority group, even though they should be under priority 6 for a vaccine.
-If you too have been told that as a parent of a child with complex needs you are not a priority for the vaccine, let us know by emailing firstname.lastname@example.org We urge the Government to ensure that parents are offered a vaccine as soon as possible.
+We have had reports from parents that some local authorities and GPs are not allowing parents to fall under any priority group, even though they should be under priority 6 for a vaccine, and should have received a first dose by now.
+We urge the Government to ensure that parents are offered a vaccine as soon as possible.

 - In England, vaccine appointments can be booked online here on the NHS website >>

 - There is a vaccine helpline and booking service available in Scotland by calling 0800 030 8013

 - Carers can book vaccination appointments by phone in Northern Ireland: 0300 200 7813

 - People can also contact the GP they are registered with to book a vaccination appointment if they are in one of the priority groups.